-Services that are covered for you What you must pay when you get these services Splints, casts and other devices used to reduce fractures and dislocations In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or In-Network Please refer below to Prosthetic Devices and Related Supplies. malfunctioning internal body organ, including replacement or repairs of such devices Out-of-Network Please refer below to Prosthetic Devices and Related Supplies. • Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the In-Network Please refer below to Prosthetic Devices and Related Supplies. patient's physical condition Out-of-Network Please refer below to Prosthetic Devices and Related Supplies.
-Physical therapy, speech therapy, and occupational therapy In-Network Please refer below to Outpatient Rehabilitation Services.
+Se ervices that are covered for you What you must pay when you get these services • Splints, casts and other devices used to reduce fractures and dislocations In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or Supplies.
+In-Network Please refer below to Prosthetic Devices and Related Supplies.
+Out-of-Network Please refer below to Prosthetic repairs of such devices • Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the national and dition In-Network Please refer below to Prosthetic Devices and Related Supplies. patient's physical condition Out-of-Network Please refer below to Prosthetic Devices and Related Supplies. • Physical therapy, speech therapy, and occupational therapy In-Network Please refer below to Outpatient Rehabilitation Services.
 Out-of-Network Please refer below to Outpatient Rehabilitation Services.

-Medical nutrition therapy

-This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+Services that are covered for you What you must pay when you get these services Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.

-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.

-40% coinsurance for each Medicare-covered service.
+In-Network There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+Out-of-Network 35% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.

-Medicare Diabetes Prevention Program (MDPP)

-MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.

-There is no coinsurance, copayment, or deductible for the MDPP benefit.
+In-Network There is no coinsurance, copayment, or deductible for the MDPP benefit.
+Out-of-Network 35% coinsurance for each Medicare-covered service.
+You pay these amounts until you reach the out-of-pocket maximum.